 The Fugitive and its Double

-After more than twenty years, the murals were recently re-exhibited with the help of a scientific system that projects a color-compensating double onto their surfaces.
-More surprising is the choice that Harvard made to let audiences watch them turn the supplemental light system off.
-In the interval between “on” and “off,” a phenomenological theatre occurs where multiple temporalities collide.
+After more than twenty years, the murals were recently re-exhibited with the help of a scientific system that projects a color-compensating double image over their surfaces.
+More surprising is the choice that Harvard made to let public audiences watch museum security guards turn the supplemental lighting system off at the end of each day.